jeftekhari/blog/posts/2026-03-30-pretext-is-a-layout-primitive.md

 How tall is this paragraph going to be?
 How many lines did it wrap into?
 What are the actual line breaks?
-Can I flow this around something without doing CSS yoga at 1am?
+Can I flow this around something without doing CSS?
+(I hate CSS)

 Normally that’s where you end up measuring DOM nodes, forcing layout, and doing the kind of work that makes frontend feel like a low-level haunting.